NSION/nscIotService-docker/Installation-nscIotService.md

 - [x] **RTSP url addresses for each of the camera sources:**

 The Real Time Streaming Protocol (RTSP) is a network control protocol designed for use in entertainment and communications systems to control streaming media servers.
 [RTSP Wiki](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol).
++ Ensure that DHCP is activated on camera.

 ## Setup environment: